 Tele2 Latvia commercially launched 5G services in Daugavpils and Jelgava in January 2020.
 The operator said any customer with a compatible device could use the 5G network.
-Nevertheless, availability is very limited; each city has only two live 5G base stations.
+Nevertheless, availability was very limited; each city has only two live 5G base stations.
+By September 2020, the network was available in Riga, Jurmala, and Valmiera.